damidhagor/DiscogsApiClient/README.md

 ## Getting Started

-There is no Nuget package yet for this library so for now to use it you have to download the project and build and reference the library manually.

 The easiest way to get started is using a personal access token instead of the full OAuth flow:

 ```csharp